-How do I resolve issues with DynamoDB auto scaling?
+How do I resolve issues with Amazon DynamoDB auto scaling?

-I enabled Amazon DynamoDB auto scaling on my table, but it's not working as expected or my read/write activity is still being throttled.
+I turned on Amazon DynamoDB auto scaling on my table, but it's not working as expected or my read/write activity is still being throttled.

 DynamoDB auto scaling creates Amazon CloudWatch alarms on your behalf.
 When an alarm is triggered, the CloudWatch alarm invokes AWS Application Auto Scaling, which in turn notifies DynamoDB to adjust the table's provisioned throughput capacity.